nyc360org-source/NYC360.Frontend/README.md

 # NYC360.Frontend / MySsrApp

 **NYC360 Frontend** is a fully-featured Angular 21 application with **Server-Side Rendering (SSR)** for SEO optimization and fast performance.
-It demonstrates professional frontend development skills, including advanced UI/UX design, dual layouts for users and admins, user and role management, authentication flows, and interactive dashboards.
+It demonstrates professional frontend development skills, including advanced UI/UX design, dual layouts for users and admins, user and role management, authentication flows, interactive dashboards, and RSS feed management.

 ---